Policies and Procedures

 Project dates will be published on the Project Center's eProjects site two terms prior to travel.
 Students must arrive on or before the posted start date and stay through the posted end date of the project.
 No student is allowed to leave a site before the official departure date.
 WPI will provide project housing from the start date to the end date.
 If students plan to arrange any personal travel before or after the project, they will be responsible for arranging and paying for their own housing.

-Co-op and Off-Campus Projects
+Co-op and Program Preparation

 The standard off-campus IQP prep-term includes ID2050 (1/3 unit) and PQP (1/6 unit) and takes place in the term immediately prior to the off-campus term.
 This prep term cannot be pursued concurrently with Co-op.
 ID2050 and PQP require about 15-20 of hours of work outside of course meetings, meeting with your team regularly, and meeting weekly with advisors during regular business hours.
 Additionally, students must attend all pre-departure orientations, complete online learning modules, and submit all paperwork by the deadlines indicated.
 Due to the nature of these courses, and the rigorous demands of the work, students must be on campus in the prep term.